AEA Graduate Education Diversity Internship Program (GEDI)

 • Supervising Mentor.
 A colleague at the host site with evaluation experience acts as a guide and mentor throughout the program.

 • GEDI Program Leadership.
 GEDI Program Directors Dr. Saúl I. Maldonado, Dr. Lisa Aponte-Soto, and Dr. Monique Liston are experienced evaluators and past GEDI scholars.
 Directors oversee the curriculum and site placements.
-Throughout the internship the leadership is available to guide, advise, and support the scholars in achieving their professional goals and the goals of the program.
+Throughout the internship, the leadership is available to guide, advise, and support the scholars in achieving their professional goals and the goals of the program.

 • AEA Staff Support.
 AEA staff provides logistical support throughout the internship.
 Post-internship, they work to connect program graduates with opportunities for leadership, participation, and networking within the association.